 Northwest of Chiang Mai is the Mae Hong Son province, Thailand’s least populous region.
 For a great road trip, you can rent scooters and ride the Mae Hong Son loop through these tranquil backwaters of Thailand, starting and ending in Chiang Mai or Pai.

-Besides the capital of Bangkok, of particular note in Central Thailand are the archaeological sites of Ayutthaya and Sukhothai, both filled with the crumbled remains of ancient Buddhist temples.
+Besides the capital of Bangkok, of special note in Central Thailand are the archaeological sites of Ayutthaya and Sukhothai, both filled with the crumbled remains of ancient Buddhist temples.

 About 120km from Bangkok is the small riverside city of Kanchanaburi, made famous by the railway bridge that was the start of the infamous World War II Death Railway to Burma.
-It has a minor traveler scene, and it is a good base for visiting historical sites, waterfalls, and Sai Yok National Park.
+It has a small traveller scene, and it is a good base for visiting historical sites, museums about the railway, waterfalls, and Sai Yok National Park.

 The south of Thailand is all about the beaches and islands.

 The west coast along the Andaman Sea has some of the most developed resorts in Thailand, with Phuket focused mainly on fly-and-flop package holidays.
-Phuket (and Patong) honestly aren’t great places to be for an independent traveler.
-I think Ao Nang beach and Khao Sok National Park make for nice stops around here, as do the islands of Koh Lanta, Koh Lipe or Koh Kradan.
+Phuket (and Patong) honestly aren’t great places to be for an independent traveller.
+Ao Nang beach and Khao Sok National Park make for nicer stops around here, as do the islands of Koh Lanta, Koh Lipe or Koh Kradan.
 Although, as always in Thailand, places are getting more crowded over the years.

 The east coast has fewer islands, but thanks to a shorter monsoon they can be enjoyed almost year-round.
 Koh Samui has its own airport and is mainly home to upmarket holiday resorts.
 Koh Phangan and Koh Tao are more popular with backpackers and scuba divers respectively.